CprimeLearningLabs/bitbucket-selfhosted/labs/section-4/lab-4.1-jira.md

 Go back to Jira.
 You can either use the browser back button, or you can open a new browser tab and reenter the Jira URL.

-Open the ticket you had created in Jira.
+Open the issue you had created in Jira.
 You can find it by clicking on `Issues` in the top menu bar, then selecting your issue under "RECENT ISSUES" in the drop-down menu.

 Notice that under the "Development" section on the right of the issue details page you will now see a link `1 branch`.
 Click it to bring up a dialog showing some details for the branch.
 Then close the dialog.